bernardofs/fast-io-code-optimizer/README.md

 Cout is replaced by putchar() function which is responsible to write each number as a character.

 #### - Writing Strings and Characters
-Cout is replaced by putchar() function which is responsible to write each character char by char.
+Cout is replaced by putchar() function which is responsible to write each character, char by char.

 #### - Writing Floating Numbers
 Cout is replaced by a printf function.
-If setprecision(number) method, is called all floating numbers will be written with "number" decimal places.
+If setprecision(number) method is called, all floating numbers will be written with "number" decimal places.
 However, this tool only supports one call of setprecision method.

 #### - Writing Booleans and Bitsets
 Cout is replaced by putchar() function which is responsible to write each bit as a character.